CSA-OCP-GER/azure-machine-learning-bootcamp/hints/challenge_03.md

 # Hints for Challenge 3

-After challenge 2, we finally have a model has an accuracy of more than 99% - time to deploy it to production!
+After challenge 2, we finally have a model that an accuracy of more than 99% - time to deploy it to production!
 Hence, we'll now be taking the model and we'll deploy it on [Azure Container Instances](https://azure.microsoft.com/en-us/services/container-instances/).

-Firstly, let's create a new notebook `challenge03.ipynb` for this challenge.
+**We'll reuse the same notebook as in challenge 2, as it will have the container images cached.**

 Our Azure Subscription must first have the providers for Azure Container Instances enabled: